Skip to content

 I have three Marshall JMP-1s in at the moment but decided to try these on my own test JMP-1 first, the one I use to test Eclipses before they get sent out.

-Prototype RE-JMP-1 replacement rack-ears for the Marshall JMP-1
+RE-JMP-1 replacement rack-ears for the Marshall JMP-1 fit perfectly

-Oh man, these things fit like a glove.
-Why am I so excited about a couple of bits of metal?
+Oh man, these things fitted like a glove.
+Why was I so excited about a couple of bits of metal?
 Well, these have been in the making for a couple of years, that's why.
 In fact, looking at my very first drawing, I see that it's dated 5th February 2021.
 That's three years ago, almost to the day!

-Prototype RE-JMP-1 replacement rack-ears for the Marshall JMP-1 fit beautifully.
+My RE-JMP-1 rack-ears for the Marshall JMP-1 includes screws.

 The Marshall JMP-1 is an awesome early MIDI controllable valve pre-amp.
 Now accredited with 'vintage' status' and adorning a 'classic' badge, the humble Marshall JMP-1 continues to be used by many named artists like Phil Collen (Def Leppard), Billy Gibbons (ZZ Top) and Trent Reznor (Nine Inch Nails), to name but a few.